This add-on can be used to schedule a periodic re-index with WP-Cron.

 Trigger re-indexing with WP-CLI and server cron

-Using server cron can also be useful if you have disabled WP-Cron for performance reasons, preventing you from using this add-on.
+It is also possible to trigger re-indexing by using WP-CLI indexing commands in a server cron job.
+Using server cron can also be useful if you have disabled WP-Cron for performance reasons.

 With FacetWP’s built-in WP-CLI indexing command options you can also use server crons to do partial re-indexes of only specific posts, post types, and facets, and you can purge the index table, as a whole or partially.